kslong/kred/README.md

 background from all of the CCDS associated with a given exposure.
 The default is to subtract the median value of the mode for the individual detectors.

+Also, like MefSum.py one can run this on all of the fields with the -all switch.

 * SetupTile.py - This is intended to identify CCD images